Bryan-G/sma-mqtt/home-assistant-discovery/README.md

-AI generated scripts to add keys from a json payload to Homa Assistant.
+AI generated scripts to add keys from a json payload to Home Assistant.

 The scripts subscribe to the mqtt topic and then generate the yaml or publishes the discovery topic.